Ten Facts about Uranus

 Uranus has rings

-Like the other Gas Giants (Jupiter, Saturn and Neptune), Uranus has its very own sets of rings.
+Like the other giant planets (Jupiter, Saturn and Neptune), Uranus has its very own set of rings.
 These rings are very faint and were discovered on 10th March 1977 by James L. Elliot, Edward W. Dunham, and Jessica Mink onboard the Kuiper Airborne Observatory, a special aircraft that was equipped with scientific instruments which could make observations from Earth's skies.
 There are 13 rings known to orbit Uranus, made out of dark dust particles and rocks.

 Voyager 2 is the only spacecraft to have visited Uranus